osiam/connector4python/README.md

 * maven

-See osiam-server/README.md for instrutcions to see build, configure, use the osiam-server.
+See osiam-server/README.md for instrutcions to build, configure, use the osiam-server.